Jean Poyer: Prayer Book of Anne de Bretagne

 The Prayer Book of Anne de Bretagne is in the collections of the Morgan Library and Museum of New York.

 Briçonnet Book of Hours

 The Briçonnet Book of Hours ("Briconnet Heures") was commissioned by Guillaume Briçonnet, France's secretary of the treasury under Charles VIII, as a gift to his wife.
-It is estimated to have been painted between 1485-1490.
+It is estimated to have been painted between 1485 and 1490.
 Differing from typical style of the era, some of the miniatures in this book feature an atypical depiction of Mary, wearing her hair rolled up in a bun under her veil, indicating that Mary may have been modeled to look like Guillaume's wife.

 The Briçonnet Book of Hours is collections of the Teylers Museum in Haarlem, Netherlands.

 The Hours of Henry VIII

 Illuminated sometime around 1500AD by Poyer, the Hours of Henry VIII is a manuscript believed to have been owned by King Henry VIII, however, this association remains unproven.
 The manuscript is bound in red velvet and has clasps continuing Henry VIII's coat of arms.